linked-db/linked-ql/README.md

 const savepoint = await client.createDatabase('database_1', { description: 'Just testing database creation' });
 ```

 or by a schema object, with an optional list of tables to be created along with it.
-(Each listed table corresponding to the [table JSON schema](#schemajson)):
+(Each listed table corresponding to the [table JSON schema](#schemajson).):

 ```js
 const savepoint = await client.createDatabase({